NishchayAnand/software-engineering/Java/Static Keyword/Notes.md

 # Understanding Static Keyword

+Static keyword can be used to define class variables and methods.

 When you use static fields and methods, you're usually bypassing object-oriented programming altogether.
 That's often a bad idea but it can be useful in some circumstances.